How To Identify and Care for Different Hair Types and Textures

 Is It Possible To Have More Than One Curl Pattern Type?

-Yes, it is possible to have multiple hair textures on one head.
+Yes, it is possible to have two or more different textures on one head.
 It’s especially common for those who color their hair or frequently heat style their hair, though having some natural texture variation can happen even if you have virgin hair.
 For instance, your crown may have 3C curls, while the nape of your neck has 4A coils.
-If you’re having trouble determining which category you fit best into, assess which curl pattern appears to be the most prominent, and base your routine on that hair texture.
+If you’re having trouble determining which of the four hair categories you fit best into, assess which curl pattern appears to be the most prominent, and base your routine on that texture.

-How To Care For Your Natural Hair Texture
+How To Care For Your Natural Hair Type and Texture

 Once you identify your hair texture, you can begin creating a routine tailored to your unique needs and goals.
-If you need help getting started, we’re sharing some of our favorite products and tips for each hair texture below.
+If you need help getting started, we are sharing some of our favorite products and tips for each hair texture below.

 Straight hair (1A, 1B, 1C)

-If oily roots are your main concern, meanwhile, we suggest opting for a purifying duo to help remove debris without stripping your hair.
-The L’Oréal Paris Elvive Hyaluron + Pure Purifying Shampoo and L’Oréal Paris Elvive Hyaluron + Pure 72 Hour Rehydrating Conditioner fit the bill, helping to cleanse oily roots while leaving the mid-lengths and ends feeling hydrated for up to 72 hours.
+If oily roots are your main concern, we suggest opting for a purifying duo to help remove debris without stripping your hair.
+The L’Oréal Paris Elvive Hyaluron + Pure Purifying Shampoo and L’Oréal Paris Elvive Hyaluron + Pure Rehydrating Conditioner (pictured below) help purify oily roots while leaving the mid-lengths and ends feeling hydrated for up to 72 hours.
+This duo is perfect for maintaining a fresh feeling while keeping your ends soft.

 Wavy hair (2A, 2B, 2C)

-If your hair is wavy, you’ll want to turn your focus to products that hydrate without weighing down your strands—anything too heavy can cause your waves to lose definition.
+If your hair is wavy, you’ll want to turn your focus to products that hydrate without weighing down your strands.
 For shampoo and conditioner, we love the L’Oréal Paris Elvive Hyaluron + Plump Hydrating Shampoo and L’Oréal Paris Elvive Hyaluron + Plump Hydrating Conditioner.
-The skincare-inspired duo is formulated with hyaluronic acid and provides intense yet lightweight moisture to help enhance shine and add bounce.
-The pair is suitable for all hair textures, but we find that the lightweight hydration really helps waves look their best.
+This skincare-inspired duo is formulated with hyaluronic acid and provides intense yet lightweight moisture to help enhance shine and add bounce.

 Curly hair (3A, 3B, 3C)

-Post-shower, lock in moisture with a curl-defining cream or hydrating leave-in treatment to help bring out your natural texture.
-We love the L’Oréal Paris Elvive Dream Lengths Curls Leave-In Conditioner, which contains hyaluronic acid and castor oil and helps to hydrate and define your natural curl pattern.
+Post-shower, lock in moisture with a curl-defining cream or hydrating leave-in treatment.
+We love the L’Oréal Paris Elvive Dream Lengths Curls Leave-In Conditioner, which contains hyaluronic acid and castor oil to help define your natural curl pattern.
+Or, if you plan on heat styling, try the L’Oréal Paris EverPure Sulfate-Free Moisture 21-in-1 Leave-In Conditioner.
+The lightweight formula hydrates, smooths, boosts shine, and helps shield the hair against temperatures up to 450 degrees Fahrenheit.
+For tips on building a complete routine, check out our curly hair guide.

 Coily hair (4A, 4B, 4C)

 If you notice product build-up weighing down your coils, hop in the shower and lather up with a gentle clarifying shampoo, like the L’Oréal Paris EverPure Sulfate-Free Clarifying Shampoo with Antioxidants.
-The ultra-gentle formula helps remove product residue and buildup without stripping the hair for shiny, healthy-looking strands.
-After washing your coils, nourish your hair with the L’Oréal Paris EverPure Sulfate-Free Restoring Conditioner with Antioxidants, which helps lock in moisture to help restore your mane to its bounciest best.
+This formula helps remove residue without stripping the hair.
+Follow up your cleanse with the L’Oréal Paris EverPure Sulfate-Free Restoring Conditioner with Antioxidants to help lock in moisture.

 Photo courtesy of L’Oréal Paris